 Michelle has been an Animal Physiotherapist, utilising her manual therapies and rehabilitation techniques since 2002 when she opened the first Canine Rehabilitation and Hydrotherapy Centre and has taught canine massage and myofascial trigger point therapy courses to students both in Australia and internationally.

-Michelle is assisted by her team – a group of Physiotherapists with Masters Degrees in Animal Physiotherapy and is passionate about providing massage and health care to all canines to improve their general health, wellbeing, and recovery from injury and illness.
+Michelle is passionate about increasing both the quality and availability of rehabilitation therapies so that all canines have access to quality health care to improve their general health, wellbeing, and recovery from injury and illness.

 Connect with Michelle

 An indication of Course Content:

 Canine Nervous System

 Canine Massage for Older Pets

 Assessment of the Canine patient prior to Massage